-- 1. Chart reviews, both concurrent and/or retrospective - 2.
+- 1. Chart reviews, both concurrent and/or retrospective and other data review that reflects the practitioner's performance. - 2.
 Simulation - 3.
-Discussion with the involved Practitioner and/or other individuals involved in the care of the Practitioner's patients, for example, consulting physicians, surgical assistants, nursing staff or administrative personnel - 4.
-Direct observation/proctoring

-- 5. For dependent AHPs, FPPE methods may include review or proctoring by the sponsoring physician - 6.
+Discussion with the involved Practitioner and/or other individuals involved in the care of the Practitioner's patients, for example, consulting physicians, surgical assistants, nursing staff or administrative personnel. - 4.
+Direct observation/proctoring - 5.
+For dependent AHPs, FPPE methods may include review or proctoring by the sponsoring physician. - 6.
 Internal or external peer review